rupark/eau2/report/report.md

 application essentially is the desired program the user wants to execute.
 For example, WordCount is one such Application.
 The Application class contains a KVStore, an index which is the index of the node the Application is being run on, and a NetworkIP which communicates with the other nodes.
 An Application is run on every node.
+#### Run - How eau2 interacts with the Network ####
-The Application's run method produces the desired functionality.
+The Application's run method executes the desired functionality of the app.
 In our design, the run method also is used for interacting with other nodes to send and receive DataFrames.
+There are three phases:
+1. The server distributes DataFrames of size rowsperchunk to the nodes.
+2. All nodes, including the server, execute the app functionality on their given DataFrames and produce a result.
+3. The nodes send their result back to the server who merges each nodes results to produce a final result.

+This process is depicted in the above diagrams.
+#### Supported Applications ####
+##### WordCount #####
+Returns the number of different words in a text file.
+To select this application use the flag "-app "wc"".
+##### Linus #####
+Returns the number of people who worked on projects up to seven degrees of Linus Torvalds.
+To select this application use the flag "-app "linus"".
 ### KVStore
 The KVStore class found in kvstore.h represents a Key Value Store.
 KVStore contains an array of Key* and DataFrame*, as well as a size.
 The KVStore contains three methods: get, put, and getAndWait. get takes in a Key and returns the DataFrame associated with that Key in the store.